koga-one/visual/content/english/Portfolio/index.md

 #### this has led to an increase in ignorance (or the perception of it)

-#### **i've always strove to be a flexible person.** someone who can understand a multitude of topics, do a little bit of everything, and overall, always be of help
+#### **i've always striven to be a flexible person.** someone who can understand a multitude of topics, do a little bit of everything, and overall, always be of help

 ---